Japan Society on Water Environment

 Editorial and peer-review process

-The section editors allocate submitted manuscripts to an associate editor who oversees the peer-review process.
-The associate editor invites at least two reviewers to provide an assessment of the submission; reviewers are selected based on their knowledge, reputation, and experience as peer reviewers.
-When the reviews have been received, the associate editor assesses the manuscripts, review reports, and makes a first decision.
+The Section Editors allocate submitted manuscripts to an editor who oversees the peer-review process.
+The editor invites at least two external reviewers to provide an assessment of the submission; reviewers are selected based on their knowledge, reputation, and experience as peer reviewers.
+When the reviews have been received, the editor assesses the manuscripts, review reports, and makes a decision.

-If a manuscript does not meet the journal's requirements for acceptance but has a high probability of acceptance after minor or major revisions, the associate editor may ask the authors to revise it accordingly.
-Revised manuscripts must attend to the points raised by the reviewers and the associate editor and be re-submitted within one month for minor revision and two months for major revision; otherwise, they will be treated as new submissions.
-Revised manuscripts may be sent back to the original or new referees, as determined by the associate editor.
+If a manuscript does not meet the journal's requirements for acceptance but has a high probability of acceptance after minor or major revisions, the editor may ask the authors to revise it accordingly.
+Revised manuscripts must attend to the points raised by the reviewers and the editor.
+They must be re-submitted within one month for minor revision and two months for major revision; otherwise, they will be treated as new submissions.
+Revised manuscripts may be reviewedby the original or new reviewers, as determined by the editor.

-However, if a manuscript does not meet the journal's requirements for acceptance, the associate editor may decide to return the manuscript to the authors.
+However, if a manuscript does not meet the journal's requirements for acceptance, the editor may decide to return the manuscript to the authors for another revision.

-Other members of the editorial board act in advisory roles, act as reviewers and make suggestions to improve JWET.
-The co-editors-in-chief act as arbiters, as required.
+Managing Editors and Editorial Advisors act in advisory roles, act as reviewers and make suggestions to improve JWET.
+The Co-Editors-in-Chief act as arbiters, as required.

-Editorial board members are not involved in editorial decisions regarding manuscripts that have been authored by either themselves or their relatives/colleagues.
-Such submissions are subject to all the usual procedures of JWET and undergo fair peer reviews that are independent of the invested editorial board members and their research groups.
-This applies also to products or services in which editorial board members may have obvious interests.
+Manuscripts submitted by Editorial Board members, or journal staff will follow the same process as outlined above.
+However, theyare not involved in editorial decisions regarding manuscripts that have been authored by either themselves or their relatives/colleagues.
+Such submissions are subject to all the usual procedures of JWET and undergo fair peer reviews that are independent of the invested Editorial Board members and their research groups.
+This applies also to products or services in which Editorial Board members may have obvious conflict of interests.
+Additionally, ScholarOne, the journal's online submission and peer review system is designed to anonymize a person in other roles (editor/reviewer) from any paper he/she has authored.
+The manuscript submitted by Editorial Board members, and journal staff of JWET should include a statement that declares their personal conflict of interest with the journal.

 Reviewer suggestions